SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/performance-metrics.md

 ---
 id: performance-metrics
 title: Performance Metrics Script Setup
-description: This page has instructions for setting up the performance metrics script on Windows for the Oracle app.
+description: This section has instructions for setting up the performance metrics script on Windows for the Oracle app.
 ---

-This page has instructions for setting up the performance metrics script on Linux and Windows for the Oracle app.
+This section has instructions for setting up the performance metrics script on Linux and Windows for the Oracle app.

 The Sumo app for Oracle uses a Python script to query database tables to collect Oracle server performance metrics.